WordPress/gutenberg/docs/getting-started/fundamentals/static-dynamic-rendering.md

 ![](https://developer.wordpress.org/files/2023/12/dynamic-rendering.png)

-There are two primary uses for dynamic blocks:
+There are some common use cases for dynamic blocks:

 1. **Blocks where content should change even if a post has not been updated**.
 An example is the Latest Posts block - this block will update everywhere it is used when a new post is published.
 2. **Blocks where updates to the code (HTML, CSS, JS) should be immediately shown on the front end of the website**.
 For example, if you update the structure of a block by adding a new class, adding an HTML element, or changing the layout in any other way, using a dynamic block ensures those changes are applied immediately on all occurrences of that block across the site.
 If a dynamic block is not used then when block code is updated Gutenberg's [validation process](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#validation) generally applies, causing users to see the validation message, "This block appears to have been modified externally".